 - QoS – Quality of Service is a newer feature that allows the router administrator to limit certain types of traffic.
 For example, you can use the QoS feature of a router to completely block all torrent traffic, or to limit it so that other users can have equal bandwidth.
 Not every router has this ability, but it is a highly beneficial feature for office routers.

 Features that are Nice to Have

-As well as the above features, which are essential for business Wi-Fi routers, there are also some useful features that may help improve overall speeds and usability.
+As well as the above features, which are essential for business Wi-Fi routers, there are also some useful Cambium point to point and business wireless networking solutions that may help improve overall speeds and usability.
 Here are three of the most useful, but not essential:

 - Beam-forming – This is a newer feature being introduced in many mid to high-end routers.
 It is a form of signal technology that allows for better throughput in dead areas of a business or home.
 In other words, it can help improve the connection quality with devices behind solid walls, or in rooms with high amounts of interference.
 By utilizing this technology, routers can see where the connection is weak and act to improve it.
 While this is available on routers with many network types, it is really only useful with routers running 802.11ac, so if you have devices compatible with 802.11ac, then this feature could help.

 - MIMO – Multiple-Input, Multiple-Output is the use of multiple antennas to increase performance and overall throughput.
 Most modern routers don’t actually use multiple antennas or extra antennas to increase performance, instead utilizing this concept to ensure that more devices can connect to one router with less interference and better performance.